Your Vizamyl Journey Begins Here

 Tell your doctor if you:

-• are pregnant, nursing, or planning to become pregnant
+• are pregnant, may be pregnant or plan to become pregnant

 ON THE DAY OF THE EXAM